Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADMSGroup.md

 ```

 ### -SecurityEnabled
-This paramter indicated that the group is security enabled.
+Specifies whether the group is security enabled.
-For security groups this value must be set to True
+For security groups, this value must be $True.

 ```yaml
 Type: Boolean